CA-9 Path-Averaging Laser Anemometer

 2021

-• The expedition team Campbell Scientific partnered with for installation of automated weather stations on Mount Everest achieves a Guinness World Record for "highest altitude weather station on land."
+• The expedition team Campbell Scientific partnered with for the installation of automated weather stations on Mount Everest achieves a Guinness World Record for "highest altitude weather station on land."

 2020